Federal vs Private Student Loans: Which Should You Borrow First?

 Subsidized optionYes (undergrads)No

-Why federal loans first
+Why federal loans almost always win

-2025–2026 federal loan rates
+2025–2026 federal loan interest rates

 When private loans make sense